 Oshawa: The saints were recently encouraged when three young sisters obeyed the Lord in baptism, one a young woman saved during the last gospel series.
 Jim Jarvis was with the assembly for the day.The recent conference was larger than normal with many young people present.
 Six of the Lord’s servants where present and timely ministry was given as the Spirit led.
 Keith Bailey was expected for the monthly ministry meeting in December.

-Langstaff: David Alves was with the assembly for a week of teaching meetings from December 1-6 on “Assembly Triumphs and Tragedies in the 1st and 21st Centuries,” based on the letters to the seven churches in Revelation 1-3.
+Langstaff: The assembly hosted a week of teaching meetings from December 1-6 on “Assembly Triumphs and Tragedies in the 1st and 21st Centuries,” based on the letters to the seven churches in Revelation 1-3.
 On December 8, a community gospel supper was held with 10,000 invitations being distributed in the area.
 On December 15, DV, the annual Sunday school Christmas program with dinner is planned when David Zuidema Jr. (Midland Park, NJ) will speak in the gospel and also take the Young People’s Ministry meeting at night.

 Lansing: The Christians are grateful to God for the encouraging response in the fourth season to ESL work on Friday evenings.
 As many as 70 students and children from China, Japan, Iran, and elsewhere squeeze into limited space.
 They come primarily to improve their English but also get to hear the gospel and enjoy food and good conversation.
 A number of students have also been attending the Sunday afternoon introductory Bible class and Sunday school.
 Please pray that God will bless these new Canadians with His great salvation.